 We all have gaps.

-- That is why none of us is capable of writing for every topic on Wikipedia.
+- That is why none of us is capable of writing about every topic on Wikipedia.

-- That is why none of us is consulted for everything.
+- Or why none of us is consulted for everything.

 - That is why none of us declare ourselves to be as knowledgeable as God.